balena-io/docs/pages/nonjs.md

 ### Kernel Modules

-A nice consequence of this flexibility is the capacity to load kernel modules into your device - once you have either built code into a kernel module or installed via a package that doesn't [insmod/modprobe][modprobe] automatically, you can install a module by simply executing the appropriate command prior to starting your application, e.g. in `package.json`:-
+A nice consequence of the flexibility to deploy native code to your devices is the ability to load kernel modules - once you have built code into a kernel module or installed it via a package (assuming the package doesn't automatically load the module) you can install it simply by executing the appropriate command prior to starting your application, e.g. in `package.json`:-

 ```
 ...